Walking Forward

 Walking Forward is a Namibian documentary web series produced and directed by Tim Huebschle.
 The first season premiered in December 2020 on YouTube.
 The second season aired in June 2021.

 Production

 Walking Forward was shot in Windhoek in October 2020 and April 2021.
 The scripts were written by Ndinomholo Ndilula and Tim Huebschle.
 The interviewees were drawn from the various arts and cultural sectors in Season 1 and the healthcare sector in Season 2.

+The series was concluded with a last stand-alone episode entitled "So long, my friend."
+The episode was filmed in July 2022 and delves into the tourism sector after COVID-19 travel restrictions were lifted.
+It was filmed entirely at a lodge in the Namib and includes snippets from season 1 & 2.